 Our collaboration agreement with AstraZeneca provides for AstraZeneca to conduct additional safety and product characterization studies of TC-1734 (AZD3480) before deciding whether to proceed with planned Phase II clinical trials to evaluate the efficacy of TC-1734 (AZD3480) in mild to moderate Alzheimer's disease and cognitive deficits in schizophrenia.
 Upon completion of any or all of the safety and product characterization studies, AstraZeneca has the right to terminate our agreement based on the results of the studies and all other available information with respect to TC-1734 (AZD3480).
-In that event, we would be required to reimburse AstraZeneca for the amount of all research fees that it paid to us under the a4\mathbb{g}2 research collaboration that we and

-AstraZeneca are conducting under the agreement while AstraZeneca conducted the studies.
-We would also be required to pay AstraZeneca \$5 million as compensation for assigning to us the data and any intellectual property generated in the studies, but we would not be required to refund the \$10 million initial fee that AstraZeneca paid us.
+In that event, we would be required to reimburse AstraZeneca for the amount of all research fees that it paid to us for our work performed in the a4\mathbb{R}2 research collaboration that we and AstraZeneca are conducting under the agreement while AstraZeneca conducted the studies.
+We would also be required to pay AstraZeneca \mathbb{S}5 million as compensation for assigning to us the data and any intellectual property generated in the studies, but we would not be required to refund the \mathbb{S}10 million initial fee that AstraZeneca paid us.
 If AstraZeneca terminates our agreement, we may need additional capital sooner than planned.